bufferapp/docker-demos/README.md

     docker run --name hello-app-dev -p 8080:8080 -v `pwd`/application/:/app node-demo-app-dev

 Now make a change to the application and see the change take effect instantly!

+## Using images from Docker Hub

+We don't always need to create our own images from a base Linux distro.
+We can find images on Docker hub which have some of our programming languages or libraries pre-installed.
+This makes development way faster.

+    docker build -t golang-app ./docker-hub

+Now we can run out image

+    docker run --name my-app -p 8080:8080 golang-app